 To be eligible, the student must:

-Students also must complete a Summer Aid Request Form no later than
+Students also must complete a Summer Aid Request Form (available on this site in

 submissions but cannot guarantee their approval.

 Students are required to be seeking ISU degrees or eligible teacher certifications in order to receive federal financial aid.
 This is a federal requirement.

 ISU students who wish to take classes from other institutions for transfer to their ISU degree programs must complete and

 submit this Consortium Agreement to allow ISU to process their